Mike-117/Excel_to_SQL/README.md

  The second part eluded me.
 While I learned how to populate the database automatically, I still had to write the database attributes manually.
 I have yet to discover a method that will encapsulate that process based solely on user input.
 When I discover that I will add another update.

  # Yes, I know...
- There are currently any number of APIs out there that converts an Excel spreadsheet into a C# datatable, including EPPlus, SpreadSheetLight, and EasyXLS.
-You can also convert an Excel document into a SQL database table using the Import Wizard in SSMS, bypassing C# altogether.
+ There are currently any number of APIs out there that convert an Excel spreadsheet into a C# datatable, including EPPlus, SpreadSheetLight, and EasyXLS.
+Moreover, you can also convert an Excel document into a SQL database table using the Import Wizard in SSMS, bypassing C# altogether.
 But I wanted to build something that does both jobs at once.